serokell/blog-posts/typed-lambda-calculus/article.md

 The example above is trivial enough, but consider you might have $\mathbf{if}\;\text{<long and hard computation>}\;\mathbf{then}\;true\;\mathbf{else}\;(\lambda x.\; x),$ and this becomes much less clear what the type should be without executing the program.
 That is not to say this is a fundamental restriction, more powerful type systems can lift it, but we won't discuss them here.

-We call a type system _sound_ if it assigns (relates) a single type to each term.
+We call a type system _sound_ if it assigns (relates) at most one type to each term.

 ### Typing lambda-abstractions, variables and applications